 For risk assessments where the scale of development and/or the magnitude of the risk has led to a risk assessment supported by simulation modelling then the typical behaviour of vessels in complying with the “Collision Regulations” should be extracted from available data and included in the assessment algorithms.
 Where appropriate the algorithms should include the results of Rule violations, mistakes, lapses or slips, these categories being transparent and variable amongst the simulation algorithms.

 This should not be taken to indicate that the Maritime and Coastguard Agency sanctions any departure from the Collision Regulations or “special rules”.
 No such “special rules” will apply to areas around OREI unless they lie within sea areas controlled by appropriate authorities, e.g. port authorities, who would promulgate any necessary differences from the Collision Regulations.

-Note: It is unlikely that such “special rules” would impinge on any UK Round 2 or 3 offshore wind farm proposals.
+It is unlikely that such “special rules” would impinge on any UK offshore wind farm proposals.

 B2 Predicting Future Densities and Types of Traffic